-- To study existing fringe benefit programs and their impact on faculty, academic, and university staff and on institutional programs and secure their implementation;
+- Study existing fringe benefit programs and their impact on faculty, academic, and university staff and institutional programs and secure their implementation;

-- To help define the alternatives for fringe benefit improvements that should be considered by biennial budget working groups, the Secretary of the Office of Employment Relations, and the President in the formulation of recommendations for biennial compensation plans;
+- Help define the alternatives for fringe benefit improvements to be considered by biennial budget working groups, the Secretary of the Office of Employment Relations, and the President.
+Formulate recommendations for biennial compensation plans;

-- To improve the quality of information available to faculty, academic and university staff and to contribute to an understanding of their needs by soliciting the views of retirement counselors and by conducting or supporting surveys of employee opinion on fringe benefits;
+- Improve the quality of information available to faculty, academic and university staff.
+Contribute to an understanding of their needs by soliciting the views of retirement counselors.
+Conduct or support surveys of employee opinion on fringe benefits;

-- To assist in evaluating legislation or other policy and procedural changes initiated by state agencies or policy makers, and to make recommendations on behalf of the System both in writing and through appearances before the Regents, regulatory boards and the legislative committee;
+- Evaluate legislation or other policy and procedural changes initiated by state agencies or policy makers.
+Make recommendations on behalf of the System in writing and through appearances before the Regents, regulatory boards and the legislative committee;

-- To monitor various studies conducted by executive and legislative agencies, to take positions on behalf of the System, and to advise the President and working groups on their implications.
+- Monitor studies conducted by executive and legislative agencies and take positions on behalf of the System.
+Also, advise the President and working groups of their implications.